 - Can I talk to a financial advisor for free?

-- What to know before meeting with a financial advisor?
+- Is it worth speaking to a financial advisor?

 - When should you talk to a financial advisor?